neurodroid/stimfit/README.md

 - Debian-based systems may provide `stimfit` and `python-stfio` packages through their repositories.
 - Release artifacts for supported platforms are published on [GitHub Releases](https://github.com/neurodroid/stimfit/releases).

+### Python package status

+- A modern [`pyproject.toml`](pyproject.toml) based `pip` build path is being introduced for the standalone `stfio` Python module.
+- This targets use inside a user's own Python environment and is separate from the full Stimfit GUI application.
+- `pip install stimfit` for the full GUI application is not yet a supported distribution path.

 ### Source builds

 - GNU/Linux build guide: <https://neurodroid.github.io/stimfit/linux_install_guide/index.html>